 About BEAM

-BEAM has grown from a small summer program serving 17 students in the summer of 2011 to a year-round national program serving 420 students at six summer program sites and 600 students in year-round programming in New York City and Los Angeles this school addition our BEAM National pilot program now reaches over 500 elementary-aged students in seven different states working to create a new nationwide pathway modeled on our local work.
+BEAM has grown from a small summer program serving 17 students in the summer of 2011 to a year-round national program serving 450 students at six summer program sites and 600 students in year-round programming in New York City and Los Angeles this school addition our BEAM National pilot program now reaches around 1000 elementary-aged students in seven different states working to create a new nationwide pathway modeled on our local work.
+Weve seen our students successes first-hand and its backed by data: a quasi-experimental study found that students who attended our 7th grade summer program were 1.3X as likely to declare a STEM major as a matched comparison group.

 BEAM Summer Away Faculty